-I used frozen spinach and jarred roasted red peppers for the vegetable element of my Freezer Ready Breakfast Sandwiches, but you could totally do something like spinach mushroom, onion broccoli, or even corn and zucchini.
+I used frozen spinach and jarred roasted red peppers for the vegetable element of my Freezer Ready Breakfast Sandwiches, but you could several vegetable combos like spinach mushroom, onion broccoli, or even corn and zucchini.
 Just remember, if you’re using fresh vegetables you’ll want to sauté them down a bit to remove some of the moisture before stirring them into the eggs.
-Soggy breakfast sandwiches are not good breakfast sandwiches. *sad face*
+Soggy breakfast sandwiches are not good breakfast sandwiches.

 - 6 large eggs ($1.50)